-Course Category Professional Core Course Code 20ME3T06 Course Type Theory L-T-P-C 3-0-0-3 Prerequisites Exposure to Engineering Mechanics Internal Assessment Semester End Examination Total Marks 30 70 100
+Course Category Professional Core Course Code 20ME3T06

+Course Type Theory L-T-P-C 3-0-0-3

+Prerequisites Exposure to Internal Assessment 30

+Engineering Semester End Examination 70

+Mechanics Total Marks 100

-COUR SE OBJECTIVES 1 To study the various types of stresses and strains subjected to axial loading an strain energy concepts. d understand the 2 To study different beams, draw the shear force, bending moment diagrams a shear force, bending moment and rate of loading. ind correlate the 3 To study the bending and shear stresses on various cross sections of the beam.
-4 To determine slope, deflection at any point on the determinate beams using vari- stresses due to torsion. ous methods and 5 To calculate stresses developed in thin and thick cylinders subjected to internal p to test the buckling and stability of columns based on Euler's and Rankine's The COUR SE OUTCOMES Upon s uses of the source the student will be able to Cognitive - 1 - 1 - 1 uccessful completion of the course, the student will be able to: Level CO1 Explain various types of stresses due to axial loading and the concept of strain energy. • Explain various types of stresses due to axial loading and the concept of strain Level CO1 Explain various types of stresses due to axial loading and the concept of strain energy.
-Develop shear force and bending moment diagrams for determinate beams Level K2 CO1 CO2 Explain various types of stresses due to axial loading and the concept of strain energy.
-Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
-Analyze the bending and shear stresses on different cross sections of the Level K2 K3 CO1 CO2 CO3 Explain various types of stresses due to axial loading and the concept of strain energy.
-Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
+COUR SE OBJECTIVES 1 To study the various types of stresses and strains subjected to axial loading and strain energy concepts. d understand the 2 To study different beams, draw the shear force, bending moment diagrams a shear force, bending moment and rate of loading. nd correlate the 3 To study the bending and shear stresses on various cross sections of the beam.
+4 To determine slope, deflection at any point on the determinate beams using varies stresses due to torsion. ous methods and 5 To calculate stresses developed in thin and thick cylinders subjected to internal p to test the buckling and stability of columns based on Euler's and Rankine's The pressure and also pries.
+COUR SE OUTCOMES Upon s accessful completion of the course, the student will be able to: Cognitive Level CO1 Explain various types of stresses due to axial loading and the concept of strain K) energy.
+K2 CO2 Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
+K2 K3 CO2 CO3 Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
 Analyze the bending and shear stresses on different cross sections of the beams.
-Examine the slope and deflection of the beam by various methods subjected Level K2 K3 K4
+K2 K3 K4 CO2 CO3 CO4 Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
+Analyze the bending and shear stresses on different cross sections of the beams.
+Examine the slope and deflection of the beam by various methods subjected to point load, UDL, and uniformly varying loads and stresses due to torsion.
+K2 K3 K4 K4 CO2 CO3 CO4 CO5 Develop shear force and bending moment diagrams for determinate beams subjected to different types of loads.
+Analyze the bending and shear stresses on different cross sections of the beams.
+Examine the slope and deflection of the beam by various methods subjected to point load, UDL, and uniformly varying loads and stresses due to torsion.
+Determine the stresses in thin and thick cylinders subjected to internal pressure and also can be able to find the stability of the columns K2 K3 K4 K4 K4